balajikris/azure-node-essentials/README.md

 ## Feature List

 1. Project and file scaffolding
-1. Snippets for some common operations
+1. Snippets for some common operations such as authentication, creating a service principal.

 ## Dependencies